 “Thane, won’t you tell an old friend?”

-Thane did his strange barking laugh again.
+Thane repeated his strange barking laugh.
 “Is that what we are?”

 “The bounty was placed on behalf of an Alfheim Council member.
 That’s all I’ll say.”